apkarthik1986/JewelCalc4/SECURITY.md

-# Security Summary for JewelCalc2
+# Security Summary for JewelCalc

 ## Overview